table of contents

 Since there are various causes and types of alopecia, treatment options vary.
 Your healthcare provider or dermatologist may need to perform additional tests on your hair or scalp to find out the cause of your hair loss.
 Determining the reason behind your alopecia will help guide your treatment plan.

 Many treatments exist, and your provider can help you identify which ones are right for you—some people end up needing a combination of treatments.
 Both over-the-counter and prescription medications are available to help with alopecia, including (Donovan, 2021):

 - Minoxidil (brand name Rogaine)—This is an over-the-counter treatment that is FDA approved for androgenic alopecia in both men and women to decrease hair loss and stimulate hair regrowth; it is applied directly to the scalp.

-- Finasteride—This is a prescription medication that is FDA approved to help slow hair loss and stimulate hair regrowth in men with androgenic alopecia.
+- Finasteride (brand name Propecia; see Important Safety Information) —This is a prescription medication that is FDA approved to help slow hair loss and stimulate hair regrowth in men with androgenic alopecia.
 It works by halting a man’s production of dihydrotestosterone (DHT), a male hormone.
 Women who are pregnant should not touch any broken tablets.